 (ii) Lancaster Green.
 Approximately 40% of the proposed academy site was composed of open green space which included footpaths, grassed areas, flowering shrubs, and a significant number of mature trees.
 Lancaster Green, as it was called, had been designated, for a number of years, as one of the Council’s local parks.
 It was listed as a park on the Council’s website and was marked as a park by an official Council signnpost.
 It was listed in the Council’s ‘Open Space Audit’ (2004), as the ‘Grenfell Tower Amenity Space’ (4350 sq metres), and was listed in the ‘Parks Strategy’ (2010) as the ‘Lancaster West Secondary Park’.

 Although managed by the Council’s Parks Department the legal status of Lancaster Green was actually more complicated than this would suggest.
 A Title Review of the proposed KALC site, carried out by the Council’s Legal Services Department in June 2010, revealed that both Lancaster Green and the Grenfell Tower Playground area were covered by the same title deed as the adjoining part of Lancaster West Estate, and therefore properly belonged to Lancaster West Estate, rather than the Sports Centre.
 This was a clear indication that both Lancaster Green and the playground area were originally created as essential amenity space for Lancaster West residents.
-These amenity spaces were particularly important to Grenfell Tower residents, who had no balconies or private amenity space, and whose public areas received no natural light.
-It is noteworthy also that Lancaster West Estate is generally deficient in playspace, and the open space in the western part of the proposed KALC site, including the sports pitches, had traditionally served to mitigate that deficiency.
+These amenity spaces were particularly important to Grenfell Tower residents, who had no balconies or private amenity space, and whose internal public areas received no natural light.
+It is noteworthy also that RBKC is generally deficient in playspace,as is Lancaster West Estate and the open space in the western part of the proposed KALC site, including the sports pitches, had historically served a vital role in helping to mitigate that deficiency locally.

-It would be difficult to explain or justify how or why the Council managed to so completely misrepresent the true characteristics of the western part of the site, both in the Core Strategy and throughout the accompanying consultation.
-However, that is exactly what occurred, in what can only be described as an exercise in wilful myopia.
+It would be difficult to explain or justify how or why the Council had managed to so completely misrepresent the true character of the western part of the site, both in the Core Strategy and throughout the accompanying consultation.
+However, that is exactly what occurred, in what can only be described as an exercise in disingenuous and wilful myopia.
 Indeed, the boroughwide Sustainability Appraisal, produced for the Core Strategy by independent consultants, was highly critical of Chapter 23, stating that:

 “The proposed allocation of development on the site is devoid of all references to environmental constraints… the extent of development on the existing open space is unclear….(and) it is not clear as to the likely sustainability credentials of the proposed new infrastructure”. (page 57)